How I rate

 Creating these reviews using this methodology takes some time.
 The process is similar to that of conducting a GRI and B Corp audit.
 I am working whenever I have time available to complement the information in order to offer you all the details you might possibly consider.

-I work towards these goals in 3 steps.
+We work towards these goals in 3 steps.

 Tier 1 review